sarthaksc/shopping-website/README.md

-A simple shopping website with flask backend, sqlite dataase, bootstrap frontend and secure login and registration functionalities
+A simple shopping website with flask backend, sqlite database, bootstrap frontend and secure login and registration functionalities